 5. cf. “Poland: Poll scrutinizes attitudes toward Catholic Church,” in Relioscope, 21 August 2002.

-7. cf. El Mundo, April 26, 2002.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+7. cf. El Mundo, April 26, 2002.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.